 That is personal choice, however.
 You’ll know which type of device you favour and the only important thing I’m here to tell you on that front is that there will be a method of placing bets on your chosen device.
 How well thought out it is is another matter.

 Some bookmakers are really keen for their customers to use their mobile devices to place bets.
 It makes sense, of course, as the more people realise how convenient it is the more likely they are to place a bet via their phone when they’re out and about or bored waiting for their other half to finish shopping or something.

 A selection of betting sites will give you free bets if you place a certain number of wagers through their mobile app, for example.
-Others, such as William Hill, will have offers and deals that are only available through their app.
-Netbet is an example of a bookie that promises an additional bonus the first time you use their app.
+Others will have offers and deals that are only available through their app.
 These are deals that are worth keeping an eye out for.